alissa613/BlinCsinC/README.md

   - Password: b.6mWulGd8CK3p.tvpM1u3239zeokrM
   - Connect to database
   - Everytime you run the app, you have to also have the database running!

+Set up new Raspberry Pi:
+  - To set up you will need:
+    - Keyboard
+    - Mouse
+    - Monitor
+  - Once plugged in, set up and install software using on screen instructions
+  - Transfer all pictures in /src/assets/images to /home/pi/Pictures on Raspberry Pi
+  - Inside the terminal type:
+    - sudo apt-get fbi
+    - sudo apt-get feh
+  - Transfer image_display_test.py file (located in /src/assets/) into /home/pi on Raspberry Pi

+Change in code:
+  - Before running anything, change the path in /src/assets/test.js to match your location for displayImage.bat on your machine!

  To run in dev:
   - ng serve